 First things first, the V-Class is actually a humongous MPV.
 It is boxy and almost looks like a rectangular box on wheels.
 Despite that, the Mercedes-Benz V-Class new model turns heads.
 The dual-slat grille, massive three-pointed star logo, and chunky headlamps add to the overall appeal.
 In profile, it is slab-sided, and the 17-inch wheels lack any flair whatsoever.

 The Mercedes-Benz V-Class variants, namely, are Expression ELWB, Exclusive LWB, Elite, Marco Polo Horizon, and Marco Polo.
 The mid-spec Exclusive LWB variant gets a 7.0-inch COMAND touchscreen unit from Mercedes-Benz, analogue dials similar to the C-Class, heated and cooled seats, two USB ports at the front, and an optional 15-speaker Burmester audio system.

-For something that costs as much as Mercedes-Benz V-Class on-road price, it does feel a bit under-equipped.
+For something that costs as much as Mercedes-Benz V-Class on-road price, it does feel a bit under-equipped, especially in the lower-spec variants.
 However, Mercedes-Benz has made sure the seats are nothing short of thrones, at least in the Marco Polo variants.